NCGNN: Node-Level Capsule Graph Neural Network for Semisupervised Classification: Node-level Capsule Graph Neural Network

+where $\|\cdot\|$ denotes the Euclidean norm, $\mathbf{h}_{i}^{(k)}\in\mathbb{R}^{f_p}$ is the $k$-th primary node capsule of node $v_i$ that describes the aspect related to the $k$-th subspace, $\dot{\mathbf{W}}_k\in\mathbb{R}^{f_p\times f}$ and $\dot{\mathbf{b}}_k\in\mathbb{R}^{f_p}$ are the learnable weights and bias with respect to the $k$-th subspace, and $f_p$ is the dimension of each subspace.
+Note that although some more sophisticated implementations can be applied to further enhance the informativeness for each subspace such as enforcing the primary node capsules of each node to be independent with Hilbert-Schmidt Independence Criterion (HSIC)~\cite{independence}, we find that the simple linear projection still achieves remarkable performance in practice.
+Thus, we use Eq.~\eqref{eq3} to generate $K$ primary node capsules for each graph node considering the efficiency issue.

-Having obtained the primary node capsules, in what follows we elaborate the mechanisms of the designed graph filter and capsule graph layer for solving questions \textbf{Q1} and \textbf{Q2} to address the over-smoothing problem.
+Having obtained the primary node capsules, in what follows we elaborate the mechanisms of the designed graph filter and capsule graph layer to solve questions \textbf{Q1} and \textbf{Q2} for producing better node representations.